LIGHTENINGCHROME/MotionDetector/README.md

 # MotionDetector
-This script detects motion in the video using open cv
+detects human motion in frame using opencv